Latino Studies (2020 - 2022)

-SCA Theory & Practice: The Internship Program
+SCA Theory and Practice: The Internship Program

 The 4-point internship program complements and enhances the formal course work of the Latino studies major.
 Students intern at agencies dealing with a range of issues pertaining to Latino studies and take a corequisite seminar that enables them to focus the work experience in meaningful academic terms.
 The goals of the internship are threefold: (1) to allow students to apply the theory they have gained through course work, (2) to provide students with analytical tools, and (3) to assist students in exploring professional career paths.
 The internship is open to juniors and seniors and requires an interview and permission of the director of internships.

-SCA Theory & Practice: The Internship Program
+SCA Theory and Practice: The Internship Program

 SCA-UA 197, 198 Prerequisite: permission of the program director.
 Offered every semester.
 1 to 4 points per term.